The-Marcy-Lab-School/CLI-Task-Manager/README.md

 **Investigation Questions:**

 1. Look at the menu display in `showMenu()`.
 The menu shows numbered options (1, 2, 3, 4) and asks the user to "Choose an option (1-4)".
 Why do you think the menu uses numbers for the options?
-What are the potential downsides of having the user type ouf in words what they would like to do?
+What are the potential downsides of having the user type out in words what they would like to do?
 For example: "Choose an option: add an item, view tasks, complete a task, exit".
 2. In the `viewTasks()` function, tasks are displayed with checkboxes: `[x]` for completed tasks and `[ ]` for incomplete tasks.
 Do you think this visual representation is easy to understand?
 What alternative ways of displaying this information can you think of?
 3. Look at the `console.clear()` call at the end of the `while` loop in `showMenu()`.
 This clears the screen after each menu interaction.
 How would the user experience change if we removed this line?
 4. When a user completes a task, the program shows a message like `Task "walk the dog" marked as completed!`.
 Why do you think it repeats the task description in the confirmation message?